How to Motivate Employees Without Throwing Money at Them

 • Achievable goals.
 Set company goals that are realistic and achievable for the employees that are currently on board.
 Don’t go above and beyond their limits, thinking that it will make them push harder.
 It may lead to severe burnout.

-• Employee recognition.
+• Employee recognition program.
 A little appreciation can go a long way.
 Recognizing the small wins of your employees will not only have a positive impact on their mental health but also increase their loyalty to your company.
 According to The American Institute of Stress, 80% of workers feel stress on the job, and often try to get trustworthy information about how to get antidepressants.
 These statistics show how stressful working environments can sometimes be.
 So, appreciating your employees will take you far in the relationship with them.

 • Friendly competition.
 Competition does tend to push employees to put in their best efforts but can get toxic very fast.
 Make sure the competition stays friendly, and the competing parties respect each other.